SachinDangayach/TSAI_EVA5/session12/README.md

 6. Refer to this tutorial .
 Find out the best total numbers of clusters.
 Upload link to your Colab File uploaded to GitHub.

 ## Description of Jason-
 1. Key: Example img_001.jpg116338.
-This is unique key (concatination of image name and image size)
+This is unique key (concatenation of image name and image size)
 2. filename: Name of the image file
 3. size: Size of image
 4. regions: It consists of shape_attributes and region_attributes (both described below)